callmezatiel/chizuru/README.md

 ```

 # NOTE: If you have problems installing depends on the fedora version, you can try running the script as root to fix the problem.

+Third-party software sources not officially affiliated with or endorsed by the Fedora Project.
+Use them at your own discretion.
+Fedora recommends the use of free and open source software and avoidance of software encumbered by patents.

 [![Fedora-38-2023-03-26-08-08-26.png](https://i.postimg.cc/j2rRKKKj/Fedora-38-2023-03-26-08-08-26.png)]